Aging and HIV

-Life expectancy: In the general population, women live four to five years longer than men.
+Life expectancy: In most countries, women in the general population live four to five years longer than men.
 Women living with HIV, however, have life expectancies equal to men living with HIV.
 In other words, HIV+ women lose their usual longer life expectancy compared to men.

 Co-morbidities: Co-morbidities refers to medical conditions that people have in addition to HIV.
 These include things like diabetes, liver disease, anemia, and high blood pressure.
 Compared to HIV-negative people, HIV+ people are more likely to have co-morbid conditions.

 For good heart health, HIV+ people should talk with their health care providers about checking cholesterol levels, blood pressure, and blood sugar.
 Also consider heart-protective habits such as exercising, stopping smoking, and eating a healthy diet.
-For more information, see our info sheet on Caring for Your Heart.
+For more information, see The Well Project's article, Caring for Your Heart.

 Cancers: HIV has long been recognized as increasing the risk of certain AIDS-related cancers.
 Research now shows that HIV also increases the risk of non-AIDS-related cancers.
 These cancers include anal cancer, liver cancer, lung cancer, and Hodgkin's lymphoma.

 It is important to get regular screening for cancers known to occur more often in HIV+ people (such as cervical cancer) and for common cancers that do not appear to occur more frequently in HIV+ people (including breast, colon, and prostate cancer).

 Anemia: While anemia is no longer as serious a problem as it was early in the HIV epidemic, close to one-third of all women living with HIV still experience mild anemia due to a variety of factors.
 Even mild anemia has been shown to decrease the chances of one's survival while living with HIV.
 In older people, anemia is associated with less muscle strength, difficulty thinking, and an increased risk for falls.

 Blood tests for anemia are fairly simple, and can help point to its cause.
 Depending on the source of your anemia, your provider will recommend appropriate treatment.
 Most providers regularly screen for anemia when doing routine blood work to monitor HIV disease.
-For more information, see our info sheet on Anemia and Women.
+For more information, see The Well Project's article Anemia and Women.